Best Exercises for Sleep Apnea Patients

 This way, you can stretch your soft palate and also strengthen your muscles.

 Exercise 5: Jaw Exercises to Release Tension

 If your jaw is too tight, it may cause discomfort while breathing.
-It also acts as an obstruction for the breathing passage by exerting pressure on it.
+It also acts as an obstruction to the breathing passage by exerting pressure on it.

 So, to loosen up your jaw, you can try many easy and quick jaw exercises.
 Let’s take a look at some of the best ones:

 - Open your mouth.
 Now, move your jaw to the left side for 30 seconds.
-Similarly, repeat it for the right side.
+Similarly, repeat it on the right side.

 - Position your tongue at the top of your mouth and behind your upper front teeth.
 Now, open and close your mouth.
 Repeat it ten times.

 We hope these exercises help you in reducing your sleep apnea.
-However, it may require patience and some time.
-We recommend that you continue taking your CPAP therapy and do these exercises to ensure efficiency in breathing.
+These exercises coupled with breathing exercises can help you reduce your sleep apnea symptoms.
+However, it may require patience and some lifestyle changes.
+We recommend that you continue your CPAP machine therapy as well as follow the advice of your sleep medicine doctor and do these exercises to ensure efficiency in breathing.

 Join the conversation!, login and comment.

 Get Our Free E-book

 Get your guide to understanding sleep apnea, adjusting to CPAP machines, and choosing the right masks for your needs.